What is Debt to Income Ratio?

-The debt to income ratio (DTI) is a method to determine the ability of a borrower to satisfy all the payment obligations associated with a financial obligation.
+The debt to income ratio (DTI) is a method to determine the ability of a borrower to satisfy all payment obligations associated with the financing arrangement.

-If a higher proportion of a consumer’s monthly income must be spent on required debt payments, the likelihood of default and the credit risk to the lender is greater (and vice versa).
+If a higher proportion of a consumer’s monthly income must be spent on required debt payments, the likelihood of default and the credit risk to the lender are greater (and vice versa).

-In practice, the usage of the debt to income ratio is most common among lenders attempting to determine the creditworthiness of a potential borrower, i.e. their default risk.
+In practice, the debt to income ratio is most common among lenders to determine the creditworthiness of a potential borrower, i.e. analyze the default risk.